Tethanol/Please-Work-ROBOTC/README.md

 <p></p>
 <details><summary><b> What to do if CPU Master Firmware update fails</b></summary>

-Your controller's CPU is stuck in a bootloader loop.
-You can recognize it is stuck in this state if the GAME LED on the controller is flashing at a consistent rapid pace.
-The original laptop which attempted to download the code will not recognize the controller COM port until the CPU is fixed.
+Your controller is stuck in a bootloader loop.
+You can recognize it is stuck in this state if the GAME LED on the controller is flashing rapidly.
+The original laptop which attempted to download the code (generally) will not recognize the controller COM port until the CPU is fixed.
 To fix this you must:

 1. Take the controller to a different laptop with ROBOTC.
 2. Ensure VEX 2.0 Cortex is the platform type.